truher/frc-test/cv1/system.md

 2. __Cameras.__  To start with, we'll use [stereoscopic binocular cameras](camera.md)__.
 A binocular approach provides about 4x the accuracy of estimated target distance, compared with a monocular approach.
 To avoid artifacts, choose a global-shutter camera.
 If the game includes multiple targets, a multi-camera non-stereoscopic approach might work as well.
+4. __Code.__  There are two phases of computation:
-4. __Code.__ Image analysis uses [OpenCV processing on Raspberry Pi](code.md), because it's simple.
+    1. Image analysis uses [OpenCV processing on Raspberry Pi](code.md), because it's simple.
 It avoids special hardware and magic neural nets nobody understands, just use the OpenCV stuff that WPILib comes with, and use the most straightforward "network tables" style interface between the RIO and the Pi.
+For comparison, the Limelight [appears to use](https://www.chiefdelphi.com/t/ever-wondered-what-makes-a-limelight-2-tick/380418) a Raspberry Pi compute module.
-The RIO performs a couple of further processing steps:
+    2. The RoboRIO performs a couple of further processing steps:
         1. __IMU Fusion.__  Because both the target size and the binocular interpupillary distance are known, the distance to the target is relatively easy to measure, and the __relative__ bearing (angle from camera to target) can be measured very precisely (easily to a tenth of a degree) but much farder to measure the absolute bearing (from target to camera).
 In other words, if you're directly in front of the target, it will look almost exactly the same if you're a five or ten degrees to the left or to the right.
         To resolve this issue, use the IMU bearing instead of the vision-derived bearing.
         2. __Kalman Filter Pose Estimator.__  The RIO maintains a Kalman Filter (probably the EKF or UKF in WPILib) representing the robot pose, and corrects the filter periodically with vision- and IMU-derived data, as well as other sources, e.g. wheel odometry.